-Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Duration (in Hours): 5.0
+Training Provider: Emergency Management Institute Delivery Type(s): Mobile/Non-Resident, Residential, Virtual

 The purpose of the Tribal Curriculum Train the Trainer Seminar is to develop a nationwide cadre of Tribal curricula instructors.
 This seminar is a rapid development effort that will both begin to expand the instructor pool for the Tribal Curriculum, and validate the need for and design of a future Tribal Curriculum Train the Trainer Course.